emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 The sections below will address each of these concerns separately.

-Organisational Frictions
+Organizational Frictions
 ------------------------

 The first problem is organizational frictions due to misalignment of priorities and dilution of responsibilities between teams.

-In our case, it was the classical separation between operation and product teams where:
+In our case, it was the classical divide between operation and product teams where:
 * product teams are close to the business and responsible for developing and delivering new products fast,
-* operation teams are far from the business and responsible for existing product availability and new products platform creation.
+* operation teams are further away from the business and responsible for existing product availability and new product platform creation.

-Their priorities are not aligned and even in opposition.
-In addition, they share the product delivery responsibilities since operation owns the platform on which products are deployed.
+Their priorities are not aligned and even in opposition but they share the product delivery responsibilities since operation owns the platform on which products are deployed.
+This is source of tension.

 The result was the situation illustrated in the diagram below where the operation teams acted as gates during product delivery.
 Each time a product had to cross a gate, precious time and energy was lost in